rhopp/che-functional-tests/che-start-workspace/README.md

 ```

 ## How to run the tests locally
-By default the load test is executed by Locust tool running in a distributed mode, i.e. uses remote access
+By default the load test is executed by Locust tool running locally (for two users it is not necesary to run in a distributed mode).
-to the Master and Slave nodes via SSH to start Locust process on those nodes to load the tested system
-from a different places.

-However, it is possible to switch the test to the local execution.
-To do that simply set the environment
-variable `RUN_LOCALLY=true`.
-The easiest way is to uncomment the respective line in `_setenv.sh` file.
+So the environment variable is set `RUN_LOCALLY=true`.

 To run the test, configure the test in `_setenv.sh` file and run the `run.sh` script.

-To update jenkins job use this syntax:
+To update jenkins job use this syntax (not working for last version of jenkins job builder):
 ´´´
 sudo PYTHONHTTPSVERIFY=0 jenkins-jobs --conf jenkins_jobs.ini update job.yml
 ´´´